 When it comes to world hunger, it’s easy to become so overwhelmed by the “what” that we sometimes forget to ask “why.”
-And while the level of hunger in the world has decreased by 27% since 2000, 1 in 9 people (815 million worldwide) still go hungry.
-Here, we look into some of the root causes of world hunger that we need to address if we’re to meet our goal of a hunger-free world by 2030.
+Let’s look at some of the most common root causes of world hunger that we need to address if we’re to meet our goal of a hunger-free world by 2030.

 2. Food shortages

-Over the past ten years, the Sahel region and the Horn of Africa (including Somalia and Kenya) have been repeatedly affected by food shortages and widespread malnutrition.
-In these areas, where families rely on their own small farms to grow their food, there are periods before harvests known as “hungry seasons.”
+Over the past ten years, the Sahel region and the Horn of Africa (including Somalia and Kenya) have been repeatedly affected by food shortages and food insecurity.
+In these areas of the developing world, where families rely on their own small farms to grow their food, there are periods before harvests known as “hungry seasons.”
 These are the times of year when food supplies from the previous harvest are all but exhausted, yet the opportunity to replenish supplies is still some time away.
 In years of bountiful harvests, families often try to put aside reserves.
-But changes in climate have led to repeated droughts in some areas and floods in others, devastating any meager reserves families might have had.
+But climate variability has led to repeated droughts in some areas and floods in others, devastating any meager reserves families might have had.
 That means families are forced to skip one or several meals each day in order to make it to the next harvest — which could be months away.

 3. War & conflict

-It’s not just weather and harvest patterns that lead to hunger: War and conflict are also among the leading causes.
+It’s not just weather and harvest patterns that lead to hunger: War and conflict are also among the leading destroyers of food security.
 In South Sudan, civil war has led to mass displacement and abandoned fields.
 The resulting crop failure, combined with a soaring inflation rate that puts imported food out of reach, has left 3.5 million people hungry.
-Similarly, Yemen’s ongoing conflict has led to 17 million people facing hunger — approximately 65% of the population.
+Similarly, Yemen’s ongoing conflict has led to nearly 18 million people facing hunger — over 65% of the population.

 4. Climate change